 For generations, high school students like you have been told that a college degree is the route to success and financial security.
-But it's not the only way to go: in fact, while it may seem like all your friends are heading off to college, a large number of high school graduates — about 30 percent — don't take the college path.
+But it's not the only way to go: in fact, while it may seem like all your friends are heading off to college, some high school graduates may explore alternatives to college.

 Finding happiness and success in your career should start with evaluating your goals, personality and interests because — luckily — you have options.

 A four-year college

 A four-year college degree is often the most common route to take after high school.
 But even with a four-year degree, much of your return on investment depends on what you choose to study; before picking a major, think about how much money you'll need to fork over and the salary you can expect after you graduate.

 - Tuition: According to the Education Data, the total in-state cost at a public four-year college averages $25,707 per year.
 At a private, nonprofit university, the cost is almost double that —$54,501 annually.
 That means the overall price tag is roughly $200,000.

 - Salary: The upside of paying higher tuition at a four-year school is that you may end up making more money.
 According to the Bureau of Labor Statistics (BLS), median earnings for college grads with a four-year college degree can range from $1,334 per week, or $69,368 per year.
 People with advanced degrees can earn a higher salary ranging from $1,909 per week, or $99,268 per year.

 At a community college, you can earn an associates degree after taking coursework in a general major — like business, biology, or communications — or in a specific vocational field, like nursing, criminal justice, or early childhood education.
 This coursework can prepare you for a variety of careers, including medical assistant, police officer, oil and gas operator, or software or website developer.

 - Tuition: For in-state students enrolled in a public community college, colleges charge approximately $5,155 per year.
 The cost of attending an out-of-state community college is approximately $8,835 per year.